phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 [_pinned_]: https://doc.rust-lang.org/nightly/core/pin/index.html

 The purpose of the `cx: &mut Context` parameter is to pass a [`Waker`] instance to the asynchronous task, e.g. the file system load.
 This `Waker` allows the asynchronous task to signal that it (or a part of it) is finished, e.g. that the file was loaded from disk.
 Since the main task knows that it will be notified when the `Future` is ready, it does not need to call `poll` over and over again.
-We will explain this process in more detail later in this post when we implement an own waker type.
+We will explain this process in more detail later in this post when we implement our own waker type.

 [`Waker`]: https://doc.rust-lang.org/nightly/core/task/struct.Waker.html